Bjernson/aws-java-spring-dev-workshop/README.md

-# Workshop for implementing/migrating Java web application on AWS with microservce, CICD and DevSecsOps
+# Workshop for implementing/migrating Java web application on AWS with microservice, CICD and DevSecsOps

 <hr>

-## 0. Preparation
-##### 1. Install all required SDK, packages in your dev environment
-###### Mandatory
-- Java SDK 8, Git client,
-- Maven (3.5.3)
-- Eclipse Oxygen 3
-- AWS plugin for Eclipse
-- AWS CLI in your development environment

-###### Optional
-- Install TM Terminal, Eclipse plugin (http://download.eclipse.org/releases/neon)
-- Install YAML editor, Eclipse plugin

-The installation time generally takes 10 ~ 30mins.
-Attendees should prepare all installations for their developing environment before starting this workshop.

-##### 2. How to study this workshop
+## 1. How to study this workshop

 - Every module of this workshop covers one important topic, for example, how to integrate Paramter Store with your application, how to migrate application logics to Lambda and so forth.